 Her latest non-fiction book, Restoration Stories, on old London houses, was published to critical acclaim in 2019 by Pimpernel.

-Stockley’s first novel, The Edge of Pleasure (LittleBrown, Harcourt Brace), written in two weeks off work, was inspired by André Gide’s The Immoralist and Frederick Forsyth’s The Day of the Jackal.
-Her second, Murderous Liaisons, first published as A Factory of Cunning (LittleBrown, Harcourt Brace), is an epistolary sequel to Les Liaisons Dangereuses.
-The Spectator called it ‘A very filthy book.’
-It has been lectured on in a French university.
-Both were the most reviewed novels of their publication month and each nominated for the Booker.
+Stockley’s first bestselling novel The Edge of Pleasure (LittleBrown, Harcourt Brace, was inspired by André Gide’s The Immoralist and Frederick Forsyth’s The Day of the Jackal.
+Her second, Murderous Liaisons, first published as A Factory of Cunning (LittleBrown, Harcourt Brace), is a sequel to Les Liaisons Dangereuses.
+The Spectator called it ‘very filthy’.
+It has been taught in a French university.
+Both were the most reviewed novels of their publication month and Booker- nominated.